whit2333/EXPERIMENT_replay/README.md

 ## Note about submodules

 Notice that on github, there is an @COMMIT hash after `hallc_replay` and `hallc_CALIBRATIONS`.
-This means that specific commit is used.
+This means that a specific commit is used, that is it will never just grab the master.
 It can be changed by doing the following:

 ```
 cd hallc_replay